FREEHealthy 30-Minute Meals

 Sign Up for instant access to your free cookbook plus our most popular quick and healthy recipes!

-This heart healthy crispy baked chicken recipe uses only four ingredients to create a moist and juicy low sodium chicken dinner that’s loved by everyone, from chicken nugget eating kids to those following a cardiac diet.
+This 30 minute baked chicken recipe uses only four ingredients to create a moist and heart healthy baked chicken dinner that’s loved by everyone, from chicken nugget eating kids to cardiac diet patients.

-Whether you are recovering from bypass surgery, managing high cholesterol, or following a GLP-1 meal plan, this delicious and crispy heart-healthy recipe can be on the table in just 30 minutes.
+If you are managing high cholesterol or following a GLP-1 meal plan, this fast and easy heart-healthy recipe is on the dinner table in 30 minutes.

 Yes!
 By using walnuts instead of traditional breadcrumbs, you replace simple carbohydrates with healthy fats and fiber, making it much better for heart health and blood sugar management.